authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 IANA Considerations   {#iana}
 ===================

-IANA will need to reserve two new entries for the "Permanent Message Header Field Names" registry and create a registry for support file formats for BIMI.
+IANA will need to reserve three new entries for the "Permanent Message Header Field Names" registry and create a registry for support file formats for BIMI.

 Permanent Header Field Updates
 ------------